tweag/ormolu/README.md

 omitted.
 Because of that the magic comments cannot be placed arbitrarily, but rather must enclose independent top-level definitions.

+### Account for .cabal files

+Many cabal and stack projects use `default-extensions` to enable GHC language extensions in all source files.
+With the `--cabal-default-extensions` flag, Ormolu will take them into consideration during formatting.

+When you format input from stdin, you can pass `--stdin-input-file` which will tell Ormolu to find and use a suitable .cabal file.

 ### Exit codes

 Exit code | Meaning